CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/06-procedures.md

 <br/><br/>
 >## `Exercise4`
-> Create a loop which counts to 5 and displays the actual count in each step as SELECT (eg. SELECT x) {: .challenge}
+> Create a loop which counts to 5 and displays the actual count in each step as SELECT (eg. SELECT count) {: .challenge}

 <br/><br/>